MaestroFries/FinalCapstoneAlpha/Article.md

 K-Means Clustering is the process of partitioning data points into k clusters in reference to a centroid, or the center point of the cluster (the mean of all data points).
 Whilst complicated at first, the steps it takes are linear in fashion:

 1. Centroids are randomly placed.
 The number of centroids (K) used is up to the user.
-Refer to Colour Quantization to determine optimal K value.
+Refer to Elbow Point and Colour Quantization to determine optimal K value.
 2. Each data point is intialized to its closest centroid using euclidean distance.
 3. Determine where the new centroid would be in the cluster by finding the mean of a cluster.
 4. Repeat steps 2-3 until movement has ceased.